 - Abnormal Sleeping Patterns

 Treating the symptoms associated with your brain injury will likely cost a significant amount of money.
-Work closely with a head injury lawyer so you can recoup enough compensation to pay for the treatment of those symptoms.
+Work closely with a brain injury lawyer in Glastonbury or Simsbury so you can recoup enough compensation to pay for the treatment of those symptoms.

 Brain Injuries Caused by Forceps and Vacuum Extractors